yixu9-hub/Crypto-Arbitrage-Detector/README.md

 3. Notes on Trading:
     * Make sure you have sufficient balance — ideally for all tokens involved in the arbitrage route.

     * For free Jupiter API you are using https://quote-api.jup.ag/v6/swap and https://quote-api.jup.ag/v6/quote, it can not gurantee go through and will have strict rate limit per minute.
-Frequent requests to the Jupiter API may be interpreted as scraping and could lead to your IP being rate-limited or blocked.You can choose to upgrade for higher limits: https://portal.jup.ag/pricing
+Frequent requests to the Jupiter API may be interpreted as scraping and could lead to your IP being rate-limited or blocked.You can choose to upgrade for higher limits: https://portal.jup.ag/pricing.

-    * For free Solana RPC You are using mainnet RPC (e.g., https://api.mainnet-beta.solana.com), a private/paid RPC can provide a better transaction speed and succeed rate
+    * For free Solana RPC You are using mainnet RPC (e.g., https://api.mainnet-beta.solana.com), a private/paid RPC can provide a better transaction speed and succeed rate.

+    * The simulated base amount should closely align with the actual transaction amount to ensure arbitrage success.